surfer190/fixes/docs/security/serious-cryptography.md

 #### Why classical ciphers are insecure

-They are limited to oeprations you can do in your head or a piece of paper.
+They are limited to operations you can do in your head or a piece of paper.
 They lack computational power.

 A cipher's permutation should look random and to look random it should be random.